UoMResearchIT/r-shinysender/README.md

 <!-- badges: end -->

-The aim of this package is to provide tools and a Shiny app to allow users to send their Shiny apps to a remote Shiny Server.
+The aim of this package is to provide tools and a Shiny app to allow users to easily send their Shiny apps to a remote Shiny Server.

 ## Usage